micro-ROS/micro-ROS_thumper_demo/doc/thumper_oli_apps.md

-## Building the Olimex STM32-E407 firmware of the Thumper demo
+## Building the Thumper demo's firmware for the Olimex STM32-E407 platform

 Use the Docker installation on PC to prepare the environment for the demo applications:
 - Download the micro-ROS base Foxy image from  [the Docker Hub](https://hub.docker.com/), then run a docker container.